 As pointed out above, Birchwood Casey has greatly improved sighting in with their easy-to-see Shoot-N-C line of shooting targets.
 Rifle marksmen, however, aren’t the only ones who benefit from the company’s splatter targets.

-Bringing Birchwood Casey’s high-visibility technology to self-defense training, Dirty Bird Silhouettes are downright amazing when working with your carry gun.
+Bringing Birchwood Casey’s high-visibility technology to self-defense training, Dirty Bird Silhouettes are a downright boon when working with your carry gun.

-Logically, you might ask, “Why would you’d need a splatter target if you’re shooting between, say, 7 and 20 yards?”
-Hang one up at your indoor range sometime and it’ll make all kinds of sense in a big hurry.
+Logically, you might ask, why would you’d need a splatter target if you’re shooting between, say, 7 and 20 yards.
+The same question rattled through my head before I hung one up at my local indoor range.
+After a few rounds, I got it – big time.

 With instant feedback of where you’re hitting, the Dirty Bird Silhouette is invaluable, particularly during rapid-fire segments.
 It’s a real gem on the Mozambique drill.
-Furthermore, the silhouette is also excellently adept at close- to medium-range training with a carbine.
+Furthermore, I’d imagine the silhouette is gangbusters at close- to medium-range training with a carbine. birchwoodcasey.com

 Birchwood Casey Ground Strike Hex

 Made in the USA, the Hex is rated for all calibers and is made to take a beating.
 Its self-sealing rubber is engineered to take hundreds of rounds before it shows any wear.
-To boot, its vivid fluorescent yellow color makes it easy to see, though at 6 inches in diameter, it’s not exactly easy to hit as the Hex gets moving and the distances increase.
+To boot, its vivid fluorescent yellow color makes it easy to see, though at 6 inches in diameter, at some ranges it’s not exactly easy to hit. birchwoodcasey.com

 Birchwood Casey World Of Targets Popper